-- the timing and cost of, and level of investment in, research and development activities relating to our current therapeutic candidates and any future therapeutic candidates and research-stage programs, which will change from time to time; - our ability to enroll patients in clinical trials and the timing of enrolment; - the cost of manufacturing our current therapeutic candidates and any future therapeutic candidates, which may vary depending on FDA, EMA or other comparable foreign regulatory authority guidelines and requirements, the quantity of production and the terms of our agreements with manufacturers; - expenditures that we will or may incur to acquire or develop additional therapeutic candidates and technologies or other assets; - the timing and outcomes of clinical trials for MRx0518, MRx-4DP0004, MRx0029, Blautix and Thetanix, and any of our other therapeutic candidates, or competing therapeutic candidates; - the need to conduct unanticipated clinical trials or trials that are larger or more complex than anticipated; - competition from existing and potential future products that compete with MRx0518, MRx-4DP0004, MRx0029, Blautix and Thetanix and any of our other therapeutic candidates, and changes in the competitive landscape of our industry, including consolidation among our competitors or partners; - any delays in regulatory review or approval of MRx0518, MRx-4DP0004, MRx0029, Blautix and Thetanix or any of our other therapeutic candidates;

-- the level of demand for MRx0518, MRx-4DP0004, MRx0029, Blautix and Thetanix and any of our other therapeutic candidates, if approved, which may fluctuate significantly and be difficult to predict; - the risk/benefit profile, cost and reimbursement policies with respect to our therapeutic candidates, if approved, and existing and potential future products that compete with MRx0518, MRx-4DP0004, MRx0029, Blautix and Thetanix and any of our other therapeutic candidates; - our ability to commercialize MRx0518, MRx-4DP0004, MRx0029, Blautix and Thetanix and any of our other therapeutic candidates, if approved, inside and outside of the United States, either independently or working with third parties; - our ability to establish and maintain collaborations, licensing or other arrangements; - our ability to adequately support future growth; - potential unforeseen business disruptions that increase our costs or expenses; - future accounting pronouncements or changes in our accounting policies; and - the changing and volatile global economic and political environment.
+- the timing and cost of, and level of investment in, research and development activities relating to our current therapeutic candidates and any future therapeutic candidates and research-stage programs, which will change from time to time; - our ability to enroll patients in clinical trials and the timing of enrolment; - the cost of manufacturing our current therapeutic candidates and any future therapeutic candidates, which may vary depending on FDA, EMA or other comparable foreign regulatory authority guidelines and requirements, the quantity of production and the terms of our agreements with manufacturers; - expenditures that we will or may incur to acquire or develop additional therapeutic candidates and technologies or other assets; - the timing and outcomes of clinical trials for MRx0518, MRx-4DP0004, MRx0005, MRx0029, Blautix and Thetanix, and any of our other therapeutic candidates, or competing therapeutic candidates; - the need to conduct unanticipated clinical trials or trials that are larger or more complex than anticipated; - competition from existing and potential future products that compete with MRx0518, MRx-4DP0004, MRx0005, MRx0029, Blautix and Thetanix and any of our other therapeutic candidates, and changes in the competitive landscape of our industry, including consolidation among our competitors or partners; - any delays in regulatory review or approval of MRx0518, MRx-4DP0004, MRx0005, MRx0029, Blautix and Thetanix or any of our other therapeutic candidates; - the level of demand for MRx0518, MRx-4DP0004, MRx0005, MRx0029, Blautix and Thetanix and any of our other therapeutic candidates, if approved, which may fluctuate significantly and be difficult to predict; - the risk/benefit profile, cost and reimbursement policies with respect to our therapeutic candidates, if approved, and existing and potential future products that compete with MRx0518, MRx-4DP0004, MRx0005, MRx0029, Blautix and Thetanix and any of our other therapeutic candidates; - our ability to commercialize MRx0518, MRx-4DP0004, MRx0005, MRx0029, Blautix and Thetanix and any of our other therapeutic candidates, if approved, inside and outside of the United States, either independently or working with third parties; - our ability to establish and maintain collaborations, licensing or other arrangements; - our ability to adequately support future growth; - potential unforeseen business disruptions that increase our costs or expenses; - future accounting pronouncements or changes in our accounting policies; and - the changing and volatile global economic and political environment, including the economic impact of inflation, the COVID-19 pandemic and other geopolitical uncertainty and instability, such as the ongoing geopolitical tensions related to Russia's actions in Ukraine, resulting sanctions imposed by the U.S. and other countries, and retaliatory actions taken by Russia in response to such sanctions.

 The cumulative effect of these factors could result in large fluctuations and unpredictability in our quarterly and annual operating results.
 As a result, comparing our operating results on a period-to-period basis may not be meaningful.
 Investors should not rely on our past results as an indication of our future performance.
 This variability and unpredictability could also result in our failing to meet the expectations of industry or financial analysts or investors for any period.
-If our revenue or operating results fall below the expectations of analysts or investors or below any forecasts we may provide to the market, or if the forecasts we provide to the market are below the expectations of analysts or investors, the price of our common stock could decline substantially.
+If our revenue or operating results fall below the expectations of analysts or investors or below any forecasts we may provide to the market, or if the forecasts we provide to the market are below the expectations of analysts or investors, the price of our ordinary shares or ADSs could decline substantially.
 Such a stock price decline could occur even when we have met any previously publicly stated guidance we may provide.